NavyaG-lab/Tech-writer/infrastructure/data-infra/new_shards.md

 We can now create both the cluster and the instance.
 Set the db password obtained from the previous step.
 Use the security group id of the  security group that you created :

+*REMEMBER to update the engine-version and db-cluster-parameter-group-name to the version running in production*

 ```shell
 aws --profile $country-$env \
     rds create-db-cluster \